mrmxf/lmt-control-doc/src/a010-lmt-schema.md

 # Annex LMT JSON Schema (informative)

 Element-a of this document is a JSON schema document.
-It is presented with line numbers in the table below
+It is presented as part of the document below

 ``` {#schema .json .numberLines startFrom="1"}
 {